-- a.
-Any communication with a crew during a race, other than by means of an unaided voice, may be deemed outside assistance. - b.
+- b.
 Any crew receiving outside assistance may be disqualified from the event and may be subject to further penalties under Rule 8-6. - c.
 There shall be no following or pacing during the race by other boats or launches other than approved launches.
 Doing so risks action under Rule 8-5.